Marcos Segundo Maturana

 Marcos Segundo Maturana Molina (February 15, 1830 – May 18, 1892) was a Chilean military and art collector.
-Given his service in the War of the Pacific against Peru and Bolivia he is regarded a war hero by the Chilean army.
-Maturana is known for organising the National Museum of Paintings of Santiago, currently known as the National Museum of Fine Arts of Santiago de Chile.
+Given his service in the War of the Pacific against Peru and Bolivia, he is regarded a war hero by the Chilean army.
+Maturana is also known for founding the National Museum of Paintings of Santiago, currently known as the National Museum of Fine Arts of Santiago de Chile.

-Family and studies
+Personal life

-He was the eldest son of independence era general Marcos Maturana del Campo and Francisca Molinas Berben; Single and without offspring.
+He was the eldest son of independence era general Marcos Maturana del Campo and Francisca Molinas Berben.
 He studied at the Núñez School in Santiago, Chile.
-On Saturday, July 2, 1844, at age 14 he entered the Military School.